How to Spot AI Bots and Fake Profiles on Dating Apps in 2026

 Rendering Flaws: Despite the polish, these digital masks still struggle with “edge blending” and complex lighting during physical movements.

-2026 Pig Butchering Scams: Financial Manipulation Tactics
+2026 Pig Butchering Scams: Real-World Case Example

 Strategic Grooming: Crypto romance scams now masquerade as “peer-level investment advice” rather than sob stories.